thephpleague/di/README.md

 # League\Di

-The League\Di library provides a simple but fast Dependency Injection Container for your application.
+The League\Di library provides a fast and powerful Dependency Injection Container for your application.

 ## Install